mmistakes/made-mistakes-jekyll/src/_posts/articles/2012-03-19-going-static.md

 ---
-title: "Going Static — Using Jekyll CMS Free"
+title: "Going static: using Jekyll CMS free"
 excerpt: "Migrating Made Mistakes from a Wordpress powered website back to its static file roots using Jekyll CMS free."
 last_modified_at: 2017-09-07T20:38:55-04:00
 image: